|

 Tivoli Gardens

-The city’s second oldest amusement park, Tivoli Gardens is 180 years old, so still one of the world’s oldest theme parks.
-There are fireworks every Saturday night, rollercoasters and rides, plus plenty of green space and lakes to wander round.
+The city’s second-oldest amusement park, Tivoli Gardens is over 180 years old, so still one of the world’s oldest theme parks itself.
+And as well as rides, there are fireworks every Saturday night, plus plenty of green space and lakes to wander round.

 If you don’t fancy the rides – or have small kids who don’t – there’s still plenty to look at as you wander round, gentler attractions and little souvenir shops, so this is somewhere that’s great for the whole family.